evanx/redis-scan-bash/README.md

 - the exit trap should alert us that the script has aborted on error
 - in this case, the nonzero exit code can be `$LINENO` for debugging purposes

-This enforces the good practice of handling errors, by aborting when unexpected things happen, that are not handled.
+This enforces the good practice of handling errors, and vastly improves the robustness of bash scripts.

+In development/testing:
+- aborts force us to handle typical errors

+In production:
+- we abort before any damage is done

+It's easy to reason about the state, when we know that all commands succeeded, or otherwise their nonzero returns were handled appropriately.

+So for your next bash script, try `set -e` and persevere.
+Otherwise include a warning that your bash script is typically fragile ;)

 ### Contact